About

 Ying Ma

 Ms. Ma has written widely on, and provides regular on-air commentary about, politics, conservatism, and international affairs.
-Her articles have been published in The Wall Street Journal Asia, the International Herald Tribune, the Los Angeles Times, NBC News, Forbes.com, and other publications, and she has appeared on Fox News, Fox Business, CNN, MSNBC, C-SPAN, and Bloomberg Television.
+Her articles have been published in The Wall Street Journal, the International Herald Tribune, the Los Angeles Times, NBC News, Forbes.com, and other publications, and she has appeared on Fox News, Fox Business, CNN, MSNBC, C-SPAN, and Bloomberg Television.
 She is author of Chinese Girl in the Ghetto, a memoir about her family’s journey from Communist China to inner-city Oakland, California.

 Nathan Brinkman